 Service endpoints overview

-This topic describes the service endpoints that are available in Microsoft Dynamics 365 for Finance and Operations.
+This topic describes the service endpoints that are available in Microsoft Dynamics 365 Finance.
 It also provides a comparison to the endpoints that are available in Microsoft Dynamics AX 2012.

 List of services

-The following table lists all the service endpoints, and compares the endpoints available for Finance and Operations, and AX 2012.
+The following table lists all the service endpoints, and compares the endpoints available for the application, and AX 2012.

 |Service endpoint||AX 2012||Finance and Operations|